Easily map a network drive on Mac: Expert tips

 - Add users who can access shared folders and grant them permissions (for example, Read Only).

-- Copy the SMB address under the File Sharing section (you will see something like "Other users can access shared folders at smb://192.168.1.100") and send it to a person you want to share the folder with.
+- Copy the SMB address listed under the File Sharing section (it will look like smb://192.168.1.100) and send it to the person you want to share the folder with.

 Automatically connect to a network drive on Mac

-- Hit the Apple menu, then System Settings > General.
+- To make sure the drive reconnects automatically after a reboot, click the Apple menu, then System Settings > General.

-- From here, select Login Items and click + to add a new item.
+- Click Login Items & Extensions and click “+” to add a new item.

 - Find your network drive and click Add, then close the window.

-This is how to map network drive on macOS so it stays connected even after reboot.
+This is how to map a network drive on macOS so it stays connected even after a reboot.
 Network drives won’t, however, connect automatically if you’re using a different Wi-Fi network.

-Make a network drive accessible from Mac desktop
+Make a network drive accessible from a Mac desktop

-If, however, you want your NAS device to always be just one double-click away (in the same way that most people have Macintosh HD as a visible item on their desktop), use CloudMounter, an essential utility to install on your Mac if you use network drives.
-After you mount a drive, you'll be able to easily access their contents in your Finder.
-Here's what it can look like:
+If you want your NAS device to always be one double-click away (in the same way that most people have Macintosh HD as a visible item on their desktop), use CloudMounter, an essential utility to install on your Mac if you use network drives.
+After you mount a drive, you'll be able to easily access its contents in your Finder.

 How to manage files with network-attached storage